News from the Trails

 To learn more about my journey and why I am raising money, visit The D Tour main page here and listen to episode three of the podcast; We’re going to be friends

-The D Tour Took A Detour
+The D Tour took a detour

 Entering the bog.